‘Teen Mom 2’ Kailyn Lowry Dishes On Baby Names Amid Baby Daddy Rumors

 “I always wait until birth,” she later told a fan who wondered if she would find out the gender before the child’s birth.

-Kailyn Lowry is currently mom to 7-year-old Isaac, from her past relationship with Jo Rivera, and 3-year-old Isaac, from her marriage to Javi Marroquin, which ended last year.
+Kailyn Lowry is currently mom to 7-year-old Isaac from her past relationship with Jo Rivera, and 3-year-old Lincoln from her marriage to Javi Marroquin, which ended last year.

-As fans will recall, Kailyn Lowry and Javi Marroquin faced marital troubles after a late 2015 miscarriage and in May 2016, as Marroquin was deployed with the Air Force in Qatar, Lowry confirmed their plans for divorce.
+As fans will recall, Kailyn Lowry and Javi Marroquin faced marital troubles after a late 2015 miscarriage, and in May 2016, as Marroquin was deployed with the Air Force in Qatar, Lowry confirmed their plans for divorce.
 Months later, around the time Lowry conceived a child with a third man, her divorce from Marroquin was finalized.

-Shortly after revealing she was pregnant, Kailyn Lowry began receiving questions about her baby’s father and during an appearance on the Teen Mom 2 live after show weeks ago, she admitted that she wasn’t ready to talk about who fathered her child.
+Shortly after revealing she was pregnant, Kailyn Lowry began receiving questions about her baby’s father, and during an appearance on the Teen Mom 2 live after show weeks ago, she admitted that she wasn’t ready to talk about who fathered her child.
 She also confirmed on Twitter that she and her mystery man were not currently dating.

-Among Kailyn Lowry’s rumored baby daddies are JC Cueva, Chris Lopez and Tyler Hill, who was seen texting Lowry during the first half of the seventh season of Teen Mom 2 last year.
+Among Kailyn Lowry’s rumored baby daddies are JC Cueva, Chris Lopez, and Tyler Hill, who was seen texting Lowry during the first half of the seventh season of Teen Mom 2 last year.
 However, Lowry denied being involved with Cueva months ago.

 “I know this isn’t an ideal situation but I know everything will be okay,” Kailyn Lowry wrote to her fans and followers on her blog.
 “And like I say in my book — with a little bit of hustle and heart, I can and I will survive anything.
 Having another child is something I am so happy about and I just can’t wait.
 My boys are so excited, those who love me are so excited, and I hope that everyone can just be happy for me during this time.”